symfony/symfony-docs/cookbook/form/create_field_type_extension.rst

 ------------------------------------------

 Each field type is rendered by a template fragment.
-Those template fragments can be overriden in order to customize form rendering ; for more information, see :ref:`cookbook-form-customization-form-themes`.
+Those template fragments can be overridden in order to customize form rendering; for more information, see :ref:`cookbook-form-customization-form-themes`.

 In our extension class, we have added a new variable (``image_url``), but